signalogic/SigSRF_SDK/iaTest_readme.md

 Assuming you have installed the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), below are notes and example command lines for the iaTest<sup> 1</sup> demo.
 The demo has two (2) purposes:

- - show how to implement an Atom-based vision + AI server with 34 total CPU cores under 75 W
+ - show how to implement an Atom-based vision<sup> 2</sup> + AI server with 34 total CPU cores under 75 W

  - provide an example application, including source code, to measure OpenCV performance between Atom only and Atom + coCPU cores, with no ARM or GPU

 In addition to OpenCV, the next iteration of this demo will include TensorFlow.

 <sup>1 </sup>iaTest = image analytics test
+<sup>2 </sup>vision = computer vision, machine vision, vehicle vision, etc

 # Table of Contents